baihacker/dcfpe/README.md

 * Basic network libary: ZMQ
 * Worker will protect the W process. (sandbox)
 * Trust mechanism between Host and Worker.
 (It is possible that the worker will receive a virus from Host).
-* I do not when to release the first version because I am very lazy.

 Development Environment:
 ========================
 ## windows
-* win7 64
+* win7 64 or above
 * python 2.7
 * vs2013 or above (or win_toolchain 2013e in chromium)
 * [win_toolchain_2013e download] (http://yun.baidu.com/share/link?shareid=2799405881&uk=2684621311)